Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - Should I shift the next token or reduce something on the stack?
 - If I reduce, which rule should I use?

+A real parser automates that with a deterministic finite automaton built from grammar items.